shauna2021/ShaunaSmith_Portfolio.Github.io/README.md

 I am a hard-working mother of 2 and I have an innate passion for learning and discovery.
 I explore many methods to achieve a multitude of evolving goals and shared communications.
 My biggest achievements stem from my inquisitive nature and imaginative personality.
 I consistently envoke new explorations and discover aspiring perspectives that I am always ready to share.
 I love life, and learning how to best live it!
 Stay tuned, and get to know me as I share how to look at life in often unique and revealing ways.

+>"Just click on each desired project below to access the .ipynb code"

 [# Project 1 "FERB"](https://github.com/shauna2021/ShaunaSmith_Portfolio.Github.io/blob/main/Assignment4.1_P1_M3_SmithShauna.ipynb)